Rx19x/DDoSAttack/README.md

  @Svr19x

-# WARNING : I disclaim this tool only for learning and experimentation and do not use it to harm any sites without security permissions
+# WARNING : I DISCLAIM THIS TOOL ONLY FOR LEARNING AND EXPERIMENTATION AND DO NOT USE IT TO HARM ANY SITES WITHOUT SECURITY PERMISSIONS